bobbysebolao/technical-interview-practice/interview-notes.md

 - When you don't know the answer to a technical question, don't be afraid to admit it!
 Try to make an educated guess (and explain your reasoning) if possible
 - Verbalise everything during the tech test!
 Talk your interviewers through the solution you want to implement and why you think it is a good one. (i.e. "We will use the reduce method because it's a good way to sum up all the values in an array")
 - Ask your interviewers questions.
 If you're writing code, ask them if they would like you to write tests.
-- When you're answering questions about your experience, try to use examples that relate to things in the job description. i.e. if basic knowledge of git is part of the job description, you could talk about how your team resolved merge conflicts
+- When you're answering questions about your experience, try to use examples that relate to things in the job description. i.e. if basic knowledge of git is part of the job description, you could talk about how your team resolved merge conflicts as part of your answer to a question about challenges that you faced